 Regardless of how many times I’ve churned out the same recipe, different ways, the point is, I clearly love a variation on a banh mi.
-I think it’s something about the sweet, spicy and sour combination that initially pulls me in, and then the versatility of the ingredients that keep the endless ideas flowing.
+I think it’s something about the sweet, spicy, and sour combination that initially pulls me in, and then the versatility of the ingredients that keep the endless ideas flowing.

 For these guys, I of course, wanted to encompass all the classic flavors of the original, but transform it into the perfect bite-sized portion for entertaining.

-Ground turkey breast is the protein of choice over pork primarily for nutritional reasons, and since it tends to dry out I treat it the same way I do my chicken burgers, with lots of added ingredients to ensure moisture.
-Here, moisture comes in the form of grated onion, garlic, soy sauce, sesame oil, sirracha and fish sauce while an egg and plenty of panko breadcrumbs help to glue the mixture together.
+Ground turkey breast is the protein of choice over pork primarily for nutritional reasons, and since it tends to dry out, I treat it the same way I do my chicken burgers, with lots of added ingredients to ensure moisture.
+Here, moisture comes in the form of grated onion, garlic, soy sauce, sesame oil, sriracha and fish sauce, while an egg and plenty of panko breadcrumbs help to glue the mixture together.
 The ground turkey is formed into 1-inch meatballs, lined up on a baking sheet and then popped into the oven until they’re golden brown and cooked through.
 (Warning, the mixture will seem super wet, that’s ok, they’ll firm up while cooking.)

 Banh mi turned bite-sized.